ChronoByte404/TheMechanic57/README.md

 I am interested in AI, Home Automation Systems and Natural Language UIs.
 Soon to be studying Artificial Intelligence.

-# Main programs that I've made.
+# Notable programs that I've made.

 AI Virtual Assistant named 'Lily' - using Natural Language Processing and Natural Language Generation.
 - Has a voice interface. (using OpenAI's Whisper)